Code block

 When using regex patterns, remember to escape special characters with double backslashes (e.g., \\w+, \\d+) in the JSON string.

-Code Blocks with Tabs
+Code blocks with tabs

-The CodeBlocks component allows you to display multiple code blocks in a tabbed interface.
+Display multiple code blocks in a tabbed interface.

 Language synchronization